 A: Shortly before the record date for the spin-off, Vishay Intertechnology's common stock will begin to trade in two markets on the New York Stock Exchange: a "regular way" market and an "ex-distribution" market.
-If you are a holder of record of shares of Vishay Intertechnology common stock as of the record date for the spin-off and sell those shares in the "regular way" market after the record date for the spin-off.
-If you are a holder of record of shares of Vishay Intertechnology common stock as of the record of shares of Vishay Intertechnology common stock as of the record date for the spin-off and sell those shares of our common stock in connection with the spin-off.
+If you are a holder of record of shares of Vishay Intertechnology common stock as of the record date for the spin-off and sell those shares in the "regular way" market after the record date for the spin-off and before the spin-off, you also will be selling the right to receive the shares of our common stock in connection with the spin-off.
 If you are a holder of record of shares of Vishay Intertechnology common stock as of the record date for the spin-off and sell those shares in the "ex-distribution" market after the record date for the spin-off and before the spin-off, you will still receive the shares of our common stock in the spin-off.